 The ability to reliably detect and classify objects is crucial to the success of robots in realisitic, human environments.
 Knowledge about the existence and position of objects within the robot's vicinity has many practical applications in robotics.
 For instance, semantic mapping, the creation of maps that include meaning, could be enhanced by detecting meaningful objects, such as furniture.
-Knowledge about furniture helps to enable robots to understand commands such as "bring me the mug from the table".
-In addition, the classification of rooms can benefit from knowledge about furniture.
-For example, a room with a table and many chairs is likely to be the dinning room.
+A room with a table and many chairs is likely to be the dinning room.
+In addition, knowledge about objects is crucial for robots to understand natural language commands such as "put the mug on the table".

-Moreover, this work is strongly motivated by recent work in the field of Navigation Among Movable Obstacles (NAMO) [11].
+Moreover, this work is strongly motivated by recent advances in the field of Navigation Among Movable Obstacles (NAMO) [11].
 In NAMO, the robot attempts to reach a fixed goal position in a reconfigurable environment.
 The planner presented in [11] is capable of dealing with partial world knowledge and incrementally adding new information to the world model once it is perceived.
-However, in order to transfer the planner to a physical system, the robot must be able to detect movable objects based on real sensory information, such as 3D point clouds obtained by a laser range finder.
+However, in order to transfer the planner to a physical system, the robot